Inspired Affirmations Weekly Planner 2018

 Why print-on-demand?
 While this does make the the production cost-per-book higher, it means that I did not need to invest into printing 1000+ copies.
 While I wouldn’t mind selling thousands of copies of the planner, that was not my priority.
 The priority was to create it, no matter the sales volume.
 Printing on demand gives me the flexibility of selling a high quality item without storing any inventory (or shipping, for that matter).

 Another note: the planner uses IngramSpark’s standard color printing on 50# paper.
 Though this is usually advertised as their lower quality printing, I was pleasantly surprised by the quality.
 The color printing is not coffee table quality, but it’s very nice for a planner!
-The paper is on the thinner side (thinner than their usual for B&W printing) but that also works quite well for this purpose.
-The thinner paper actually makes the planner lighter and thinner (compared to using the 70# paper).
+The paper is on the thinner side, but that also works quite well for this purpose, as the thinner paper makes the planner lighter and easier to carry (as compared to using the 70# paper).
 At 246 pages, the planner is already quite large, so keeping the spine thickness down was a big consideration.